(Last updated on February 21st, 2022)

 Adobe also advances their software much more often than Affinity.
 Adobe updates their software every month, adding features and fixes bugs, adapting their programs to get even better.
 Affinity does software updates every several months, delaying innovation and bug fixing to come on a regular schedule.

+Winner: Adobe Illustrator.
 At this point, Adobe still reigns on top and seemingly looks like they will do so forever.
 Until another program can create the same breadth as Adobe, they will still lag.
-Affinity may get there in the future.
+Affinity may get there in the future but, for now, we had to deduct a point for how strong it appears now.

 Adobe Illustrator and Affinity Designer work for Mac and Windows machines.
 Both programs also have an iPad application.